-AI Can Translate Hospital Discharge Instructions.
+AI Can Translate for Hospital Patients.
 Should It?

 AI has moved quickly into hospital language services.